Brian-Magnuson/nico/docs/compiler/code_style.md

 - **Indentation:** Always use **4 spaces** for indentation.
 - **Tabs:** Never use tabs; always spaces.
-- **Consistency:** This ensures the code looks the same in all editors and platforms.
+- This ensures the code looks the same in all editors and platforms.

 ### Braces